lehaifeng/T-GCN/README.md

 ## Overview
-This repository includes our works on Urban Traffic Flow Prediction by Graph Convolutional Network.
-We also include several works on Graph representation learning.
+This repository includes our works on Graph representation learning and its application on Traffic Flow Prediction.

 The ideas behind our works can be abstracted and demonstrated in the following big picture.